 Pick an inexpensive venue

 The location of your party sets the stage for the entire event.
-However, having it at home may not be an option; perhaps your yard isn’t big enough or maybe you are concerned about bees and haven’t had time for a Jersey City pest control specialist to evaluate the pest situation.
+However, having it at home may not be an option; perhaps your house or yard isn’t big enough.
 There are other free options that you can look into.
 Consider having the party at a local park, or think about holding it at a family member’s house.
 Also, research different businesses in the area; you may be able to secure an inexpensive room at a local bowling alley, arcade or other venue.